-The majority of the dogs I have in Reactive Rehab are reactive for one (or both) of two reasons: 1.
+The majority of the dogs I have in Reactive ReDo are reactive for one (or both) of two reasons: 1.
 Fear 2.
 Poor impulse control/frustration.
 This blog is not about my reactive dogs though.
 It is instead intended for those of you without reactive dogs.
 Yet.
-Although I absolutely love teaching my Reactive dog class, I would much rather meet folks first in Puppy Pounce and The Basics and avoid the hardship/frustration/even sadness I see in both the dogs and the humans in Reactive Rehab.
+Although I absolutely love working with my Reactive dog class, I would much rather meet folks first in Puppy Pounce and The Basics and avoid the hardship/frustration/even sadness I see in both the dogs and the humans in Reactive ReDo.

-Along with the change of demographic of my Reactive Rehab class, my opinion of on-leash greetings has changed over the past few years as well.
+Along with the change of demographic of my Reactive ReDo class, my opinion of on-leash greetings has changed over the past few years as well.
+Greeting other dogs while on a leash is NOT socializing your dog.
+Instead, since dogs can not greet naturally (nose to tail), greeting on a leash may just be setting you dog up for failure and frustration.
 I do not think your dog should greet other dogs on leash, yes even if they are NON-reactive and here’s why…

 I know this may be a strange concept for our American dogs (and their humans) but in many European countries it is not the cultural norm for dogs (or humans) to greet unknown dogs on leash.
 These European dogs are often seen as better behaved with far fewer reactive behaviors.
 Most sport and obedience dog handlers have been practicing this (non-leash greeting) for years.
 If you go to any dog training conference you will see everyone giving each others dogs space when they pass (and usually treat their dog as they go by).